 What to Know Before You Go

 Secondly, Green Tortoise tours are casual affairs.
-Although it's a professionally and tightly-run outfit, be aware that the itineraries are flexible and may change while you're on the road, depending on your driver's judgement.
-Try not to let it bother you -- changing your mind half-way through a trip is one of the joys of travel, and your driver wouldn't choose to go somewhere else if they didn't think it was worth it.
-I love this laid back way of travel and recommend that every one embrace it on at least one trip.
+Although it's a professionally and tightly-run outfit, be aware that the itineraries are flexible and may change while you're on the road, depending on your driver's judgment.
+Try not to let it bother you—changing your mind half-way through a trip is one of the joys of travel, and your driver wouldn't choose to go somewhere else if it wasn't worth it.

 Additionally, don't expect that you'll have anyone to wait on you while you're on one of these tours.
 You will be expected to help with the cooking and cleaning while you're on the bus, and if you don't pull your weight, you'll be annoying everyone on board.
 Brush up on your cooking skills before you leave, because preparing a dish for 20 people can be a daunting prospect if you've not done it before.